errantmind/faf-pico-sys/readme.md

 # faf-pico-sys

-Bindings to the C library `picohttpparser`.
+Bindings to the C library `picohttpparser` optimized for maximum performance.
 This is an internal crate used by `faf`

 ## Notes
 * Must install and compile with clang, gcc will fail